duydd25031999/TC_note/Software Development/Introduction_Questions.md

     - Moving forward, I aim to strengthen both my technical leadership and presale consulting skills, with a clear goal of growing into project leadership and solution consulting roles.
     - I’m excited to bring my technical expertise, leadership experience, and client-oriented mindset to contribute to new challenges and opportunities.

-# Bespin - Recent Project
+# Bespin - Recent Project Overview

 ### Questions